 June 9, 2022

-Event technology company Meeting Play + Aventri acquired of event registration company Eventcore.
-The announcement follows the $75 million private equity investment from Sunstone Partners in MeetingPlay in June 2021, and the merger of MeetingPlay and Aventri in January.
+Event technology company Meeting Play + Aventri acquired event registration company Eventcore.
+The announcement follows the $75 million private equity investment from Sunstone Partners in MeetingPlay in June 2021 and the merger of MeetingPlay and Aventri in January.
 Financial details of the acquisition were not made public.
-Seattle-based Eventcore is known for delivering bespoke event registration services for large events including the virtual-only CES 2021.
+Seattle-based Eventcore is known for delivering bespoke event registration services for large events, including the virtual-only CES 2021.

 Cvent Acquires VenueDirectory

 Event technology provider Cvent acquired UK-based venue booking site VenueDirectory.
 Financial details were not released about the deal that closed on June 1.
 Founded in 1993, it provides the UK industry with the largest data center of venue information.
 VenueDirectory will continue to operate as a standalone business unit.

 May 26, 2022